 Julienne: The Freelance to Freedom Project will give you a lot of support if you're looking to go full-time.
 Freelancer's Union has a lot of practical support, like a sample contract and discounts on tools for your biz.
 And, of course, the One Woman Shop blog has a ton of content about running a successful small business.
 I also offer an e-course for new VAs who want to have someone explain the basics of small biz ownership and the VA industry.
 It was really born out of my philosophy that you can launch a business pretty quickly.

 Billie: I have a few resources on my site.
 I have a checklist of all the basic tools needed to get your business up and running called Tools of the Trade.
-I encourage you to also check out my VA Biz Academy, where I have a free course on how to discover your niche and a paid course on the business fundamentals of starting your VA biz.
+I also have an ebook Start Your Virtual Assistant Business that goes through the basics like mapping out your services, pricing your offerings and registering your business.
+You can find articles on my blog, as well, that cover various topics on being a VA.

 Christine: I used The Bootstrap VA ebook by Lisa Morosky the most.
 It walks you through everything you need to get set up.
 The accompanying Facebook group has been a lifesaver for asking "newbie" questions and networking.
 Amy Lynn Andrews' blog and Useletter are really helpful for general online marketing know-how.